 Getting to the trailhead at Ronny Creek

-Once you’ve checked in and collected your Overland Track Pass at the Cradle Mountain Visitor Centre, you need to get to the trailhead at Ronny Creek, about 7km away.
+Regardless of whether you’ve driven or taken a bus to Cradle Mountain Visitor Centre (or even if you’ve left your car at Lake St Clair), once you’ve checked in and collected your Overland Track Pass at Cradle Mountain, you need to get to the trailhead at Ronny Creek, about 7km away.
 The best way to do this is simply by taking the shuttle bus operated by the NP (tickets included with your National Parks Pass), which departs from the Visitor Centre every 10 minutes from 8.15am to 7pm.
 It’s definitely recommended to start the trek earlier rather than later as it really heats up as the day goes on.. that Tassie sun is fierce!

 The classic Overland Track finishes at Narcissus, which necessitates a ferry trip across Lake St Clair to reach the Visitor Centre at Cynthia Bay.
 Of course, it is also possible to walk the 17km yourself as a 7th day, but very rarely do people seem to do this.

 If you want to take the ferry, reserve your spot in advance to avoid disappointment, as there are only two sailings each day at 9.45am or 3.45pm (according to the website, there is also a departure at 1.15pm, but this wasn’t running when we were there, so best to check).
 We met several people at Narcissus Hut who had arrived the previous afternoon and tried to get on the ferry, only to find out that it was full and they would have to wait until morning.
 Make a booking by calling the office at 03 62 891 137 or emailing firstname.lastname@example.org.